-15 sophisticated pink paint colors recommended by interior designers
+18 sophisticated pink paint colors recommended by interior designers

-A composite image of three different pink paint colors in situ on walls in living rooms and bedrooms
+A composite image of three different pink paint colors in situ on walls in kitchens, living rooms and bedrooms

+From unapologetically loud fuchsia pinks that command attention, to more demure muted pale pinks that provide a warmer alternative to neutral color schemes, there's a pink paint color to suit all styles and tastes.

 Pink paint colors are more sought after than ever before thanks to their versatility and range of tones.
-From unapologetically loud fuchsia pinks that command attention, to more demure muted pale pinks that provide a warmer alternative to neutral color schemes, there's a shade of pink to suit all styles and tastes.

 "Often considered a little too sweet for many rooms, pink has been traditionally used for children’s bedrooms, but in recent years pink has really found its way into every corner of the home," explains Ruth Mottershead, Creative director Little Greene.
-"You now see people incorporating its vast range - from gentle plaster and powder-like hues, to warm peachy tones and bright statement pinks - within their design schemes."

 Whether you're contemplating a muted pink to update your living room paint color or exploring the latest interior paint color trends for a bold new season color, we're on hand to inspire your selection with our curation of the best pink paint colors as recommended by color experts and interior designers for your home.

-On-trend pink paint colors industry experts love
+On-trend pink paint colors loved by industry experts

 When using pink, as with any color that offers a depth of shade, it's important to consider the undertones and the light aspect of the room you're decorating, as this will determine if the shade of pink you're considering will look warm or cool.

-“In terms of warmth, all pinks are inherently warm since the yellow/orange/red side of the color wheel is warm and the blue/green side is cool" explains Benjamin Moore (opens in new tab)'s Helen Shaw.
+“In terms of warmth, all pinks are inherently warm since the yellow/orange/red side of the color wheel is warm and the blue/green side is cool" explains Benjamin Moore's Helen Shaw.
 "However, I would also say that cleaner colors feel cooler than more muted ones."

 1. First Light by Benjamin Moore